 Nancy Mora, MFA - Executive Director & Muralist

-Nancy Mora is a ArtCenter Alum.
-Prior to becoming executive director; she was working as a cinematographer for Epsilon & Sigma Productions.
-Her film work was focused on documentary and video art projects which have taken place in various cities around the world.
+Nancy Mora is an ArtCenter Alum.
 Her interest in painting started in 1993 and her formal painter training began in 1997.
-While living in Sausalito; her close exposure to world famous Laurel Burch during the early 90s influenced her use of color and the importance of fine details.
-She has studied under prestigious Los Angeles based creatives like: Tom Allen, Lita Albuquerque, Dan Bartolucci, John Divola, Stan Douglas, Jill Geigerich, Bruce Hainley, Howard Heard, Tim Martin, Jon Pestoni, Diana Thater, and Annette Weisser.
+While living in Sausalito; her close expas wello world-famous Laurel Burch during the early 90s influenced her use of color and the importance of fine details.

-Her love and passion for the Chinatown Community is rooted in her childhood memories of attending elementary school in Chinatown.
-Lion Dancing is one of the earliest memories she treasures, as-well as celebrating Chinese New Year.
+Her love and passion for the Chinatown Community are rooted in her childhood memories of attending elementary school in Chinatown.
+Lion Dancing is one of the earliest memories she treasures, as well as celebrating Chinese Lunar New Year.

-Nathan Gill - Vice President & Assitant Painter
+Nathan Gill - Vice President & Assistant Painter

 Mr. Gill’s family has a long history with the city of San Francisco.
 His family has been in San Francisco since 1846.
 Mr. Gill has donated his time to various projects in Chinatown.
 He holds extensive knowledge in the AVI Industry.
 Some of his company’s clients include George Lucas, Rockstar, Dolby Sound and City of San Francisco.
-He has assisted with mural installations and donates his time to help the Chinatown Community.
+He has assisted with mural site preparations and assistant painter to his muralist wife.

 Selina Tan - Treasurer